LoicBagnoud/pands-project/README.md

 1. Extracts and organises the different flower types and their categories
 2. Summarises each variable to a single text file that one can then use.
 3. Saves a histogram of each variable to png files, and outputs a scatter plot of each pair of variables.
+4. Outputs a Pairplot between the different species' variables.
-4. Extracts a possible correlation between the various species.
+5. Extracts a possible correlation between the various species.

 ## Packages needed